How much does Hiring Hub cost to use and what are the payment terms?

 Can I cancel my subscription at any time?

-After the first 60 days, you can cancel your subscription at any time on 30 days notice.
+After the first 6 months, you can cancel your subscription with 30 days notice.
 To do so you must email your Relationship Manager.

 How and when do I get my fee?

 You invoice us for your fee.
 To simplify payment for the employer we act as a master vendor, so we invoice them on the candidate’s start date.
 You raise an invoice to us for your fee on the candidate’s start date too, and we’ll release your fee in two stages linked to the candidate’s 60-day rebate period:

 - Stage one: 50% of the fee is paid to you upon 46 days.